• Skip to primary navigation

 Most policies typically cover medical emergencies, evacuation, trip cancellation or interruption, lost or delayed luggage, travel delays, and repatriation of remains.

 However, standard plans often exclude coverage for pre-existing medical conditions, elective treatments, routine care, and injuries sustained during high-risk activities, unless you purchase an additional adventure sports rider.
-Claims may also be denied if the incident involves alcohol, drugs, reckless behavior, or illegal activity.

 Since policies can differ significantly, it’s important to carefully read the fine print and compare travel plans to understand exactly what is and isn’t covered before you purchase.

-Read more about the benefits of International Travel Insurance
+Read more about the benefits of international travel insurance

 How Much is Travel Insurance for France?

-Travel insurance for France typically costs between $1 and $5 or more per day, depending on your age, trip details, and the overall benefits package you select.
+Travel insurance for France typically costs between $1 and $5 or more per day, depending on your age, trip details, and the benefits you select.
 Plans with lower medical limits and higher deductibles will cost less, and vice versa.

-For example, a 35-year-old traveling from the US to France for seven days might pay between $10 and $20 total for a travel medical plan, while a 65-year-old would typically pay between $40 and $50 total for the same coverage.
+For example, a 35-year-old traveling from the US to France for seven days might pay between $10 and $20 total for a travel medical plan, while a 65-year-old would typically pay between $40 and $50 for the same coverage.

 a senior couple walking through Place Massena in Nice, after buying travel insurance for France